 Since no company can afford 100 percent accurate cost information, a pragmatic approach is in order—one tailored to your organization that models key drivers of costs.
 This will give you reasonably accurate information for better decision-making without creating an undue reporting burden.

-- Focus costing and estimating efforts on identifying key drivers, and don't stop at the factory floor.
+- Look at the business holistically.: Focus costing and estimating efforts on identifying key drivers, and don't stop at the factory floor.
 Look at the business holistically.

-- Remember that the best cost management strategy is cost avoidance—in other words, not incurring the cost in the first place.
+- Remember that the best cost management strategy is cost avoidance.:—in In other words, not incurring the cost in the first place.
 Identifying cost drivers early on, in the design phase, can dramatically impact cost over the entire product life cycle.

 Enterprise-wide, when you know the drivers, you can better predict future costs as you consider new opportunities — whether to acquire a company, add a line of business, or change your product mix.
 Improved costing supports strategic decision making by making that crystal ball a bit less hazy.